AnkushSarkar10/pixi-dashed-line/README.md

-    width?=1 - width of the dashed line color?=0xffffff - color of the dashed line alpha?=1 - alpha of the dashed line options.cap? - add a PIXI.LINE_CAP style to dashed lines (only works for useTexture: false) options.join? - add a PIXI.LINE_JOIN style to the dashed lines (only works for useTexture: false) options.alignment? - change alignment of lines drawn (0.5 = middle, 1 = outer, 0 = inner)
+    width?=1 - width of the dashed line color?=0xffffff - color of the dashed line alpha?=1 - alpha of the dashed line options.cap? - add a line cap style to dashed lines (only works for useTexture: false) options.join? - add a line join style to the dashed lines (only works for useTexture: false) options.alignment? - change alignment of lines drawn (0.5 = middle, 1 = outer, 0 = inner) }
-}
 ```